 - The inspecting official should study the sanction terms & conditions before making the visit.

 - The visit should be at times without prior information to the borrower.

-- The inspecting official should take the latest stock statement with him/her along with the details of outstanding/DP, security details, insurance detail and irregularities in the account if any.
-(Stock statements are required to be submitted by the borrower on weekly/fortnightly or monthly basis as per sanction terms.).
+- The inspecting official should take the latest stock statement with him/her along with the details of outstanding/DP, security details, insurance detail, and irregularities in the account if any.
+(Stock statements are required to be submitted by the borrower on a weekly/fortnightly or monthly basis as per sanction terms.).

-- In the case of Pledge form of advances (Key Cash Credit) bank will have symbolic delivery of the inventory and bank will also be accountable for loss if any.
+- In the case of Pledge form of advances (Key Cash Credit) banks will have symbolic delivery of the inventory and banks will also be accountable for loss if any.

-- The level of raw materials, semi-finished goods and finished goods, are not only maintained in the record, but are also physically available.
+The level of raw materials, semi-finished goods, and finished goods are not only maintained in the record but are also physically available.

 One bank should not finance the same security already financed by another bank.
 A shortage of stock or stoppage of work is immediately noticed.

 Drawing power being arrived only on paid stock excluding redundant or unpaid stocks.